 This post may contain affiliate sales links.
 Please see my full disclosure policy for details

-This easy chocolate cupcake recipe makes incredible homemade chocolate cupcakes.
+This easy chocolate cupcake recipe makes incredible homemade cupcakes.
 They’re light and fluffy and stay moist for days.
-These are frosted with silky chocolate cream cheese frosting.
+Frost them with chocolate frosting for the ultimate chocolate dessert!

 Everyone needs a go-to chocolate cupcake recipe.
 One that you inhale so fast you hardly stop to take a breath.
 Right?